ANALYSIS-Swiss franc rises to six year high as central bank stands back

 Instead, the central bank may be storing up its firepower to prevent rapid and large-scale appreciation instead, economists say.

-There was no immediate reply from the SNB to a Reuters request for comment about Monday's data and the economists' reaction to it.
+The SNB declined to comment about Monday's data and the economists' reaction to it.

 "If the franc stays at this level of around 1.05, a little bit above, a little bit below, the SNB won't do a lot," said Thomas Stucki, the chief investment officer at St Galler Kantonalbank and the former manager of the SNB's foreign currency reserves.